1. KNOWLEDGE BASE EQUIMETRE

 Bad

-These parameters allow you to reread each training session and evaluate your horse's recovery and physical condition in order to know if it is ready to run a race.
+These parameters allow you to read each training session and evaluate your horse's recovery and physical condition in order to know if it is ready to run a race.

 4. Assess speed skills

-The last step in reading a training session is to analyze your horse's speed using the intermediate time table.
+The last step in reading a training session is to analyze your horse's speed using the sectionals table.